Jason2Brownlee/blog/content/posts/first-serious-pc.md

 I used the money to buy my first PC in 1996.
 I was 15, in year 9, I was obsessed with Quake (quake 1) and the PC was a Intel 133mhz.

 We had "family" PCs before this, but this one was mine alone.
-Purchased with money I earned through hard/gross labor.
+Purchased with money I earned through hard labor.

+I also purchased a dial-up 33.6 modem and used me brand new PC to get on the internet with an ISP named Alphalink.

 My first "serious" PC was about a year later.
 I was 16, still working in the pizza shop and in year 10 at high school.